akshayprasad/Karma-Jasmine/README.md

 <a href="https://docs.angularjs.org/guide/unit-testing" >guide/unit-testing</a>

 ## Project Setup:
--- Setting up our TDD Environment Project Setup --
+<b>-- Setting up our TDD Environment Project Setup --</b>

 -  Let\`s start writing from scratch.
-First, we need to create a basic project structure with a folder that contain our sources, and a folder that contains our specs. then we can init a package.json using command $npm init
+First, we need to create a basic project structure with a folder that contain our sources, and a folder that contains our specs. then we can init a <b>package.json</b> using command <b>$npm init</b>
-- $ npm install karma let\`s install Karma (and all the plugins your project needs) locally in the project's directory. (don\`t forget to use the --save-dev flags)
+- <b>$ npm install karma</b> let\`s install Karma (and all the plugins your project needs) locally in the project's directory. (don\`t forget to use the <b>--save-dev</b> flags)
-- $ npm install karma-jasmine $ npm install karma-chrome-launcher since we going to use jasmine, let\`s install the karma adaptor plugin for jasmine. we will also install the chrome launcher plugin to enable karma to launch chrome browser for us.
+- <b>$ npm install karma-jasmine</b> <b>$ npm install karma-chrome-launcher</b> since we going to use jasmine, let\`s install the karma adaptor plugin for jasmine. we will also install the chrome launcher plugin to enable karma to launch chrome browser for us.
-- $ npm install -g karma-cli, we will install the karma command line interface (cli) globally, which enable us to simplify and configure karma in our project
+- <b>$ npm install -g karma-cli</b>, we will install the karma command line interface (cli) globally, which enable us to simplify and configure karma in our project
-- $ karma init with the karma cli installed, we can create our configuration file fast and easy.
+- <b>$ karma init</b> with the karma cli installed, we can create our configuration file fast and easy.
-- $ karma start $ karma run Let\`s take karma for a test drive: in webstorm, right click on the configuration file and choose run. if you don\`t use webstorm, start the karma server with start, and run you tests with run (karma start / karma start karma.conf.js)
+- <b>$ karma start $ karma run</b> Let\`s take karma for a test drive: in webstorm, right click on the configuration file and choose run. if you don\`t use webstorm, start the karma server with start, and run you tests with run (karma start / karma start karma.conf.js)

 ## quick intruduction to the Jasmine framwork Jasmine